projectweekend/Transit-Stop-Collector/README.md

 I'm pretty sure I'm the only person that will ever use this thing, so apologies in advance about the short documentation.

-* `config/`: Directory containing a config file, written in YAML, for each job you want to process.
-Then name of the file corresponds to the job name command line argument when executing one of the main scripts.
+* `config/`: Directory containing a config files, written in YAML.
+There must be one main config file named `.main.yml`.
+This file is not tracked in source control because it contains sensitive information.
+Each job process must also have a config file.
+Then name of the job file corresponds to the job name command line argument when executing one of the main scripts.
 * `gtfs/in/`: Directory for CSV files received from a GTFS feed.
 * `gtfs/out/`: Directory for CSV files that have been prepared by the script: `prepare_gtfs_files.py`.
 * `sql/`: Directory for SQL files: